It all starts with registration. Learn about ways to make the most of the SPIE Laser Damage Digital Forum.

 2. Sign in to your SPIE account during the week of the conference

-3. Explore the conference programme
+3. Explore the conference program

 4. Download the free SPIE Conference and Exhibition App

-Access to detailed information (presentations, special events, courses, people, and more) for every SPIE conference.
+Access detailed information (presentations, special events, courses, people, exhibitors, and more) for every SPIE conference.
 Download the App and enjoy the event on your smartphone or tablet on the go.
 Updates to programming sync between online content, the My Schedule Tool, and the SPIE App.

 6. Engage in live events using Zoom